aermo/linear-systems/README.md

 Linear systems
 ==============
-Some of my work with numerical methods of solving linear systems with Clojure.
+Some of my work with numerical methods for solving linear equations with Clojure.

 Maybe someday there will be a comprehensive library.